dkwelcher/flight-planner-system/README.md

 The project is a desktop application that allows users to manage airport, airplane, & nav beacon data and to plan flights between any two airports.
 The flight planner leverages the A* algorithm to determine the shortest path from starting airport to destination airport, while also considering the limitations of the selected airplane.

 Run the main method in flight-planner-system/src/admin/Login.java to start the program.
+Use Username: username & Password: password to test the app.
+There are many airports and multiple airplanes already provided in the repo.

 ## Features